lanl/scf/README.md

 The data generation depends on [RGM](https://github.com/lanl/rgm). `RGM` depends on [FLIT](https://github.com/lanl/flit).

 We train the 2D models with a single GPU (NVIDIA RTX 3090).
-However, to train the 3D models, you will need supercomputing-grade GPUs (NVIDIA A100) with at least 80GB memory.
+However, to train the 3D models, you will need multiple supercomputing-grade GPUs (e.g., NVIDIA A100), each with more than 40GB memory.

 # Use